apache/directory-fortress-core/README.txt

   - Tests load thousands of records into target ldap server.

-  - The 2nd and subsequent times test runs, teardown of data from prior run occurs.
+  - The 2nd and subsequent time tests runs, teardown of data from prior run occurs.

   - Should be run at least twice to verify Fortress A/P/R/BAC teardown API success.